By Katherine Madley, Vice President of Marketing, Game Stores

 Having a social media presence is a must

 This meant that brands had to respond with further investment into their presence on digital and broadcast platforms, and work harder on delivering on their value propositions, or risk losing customer loyalty and market share.
 This presented a creative challenge to brands who depend largely on foot traffic into physical locations.
-For our Winter Blues campaign in 2020, for example, Game launched a digital music festival – that supported local musical talent while bringing entertainment to consumers who were stuck at home and using their social channels more than ever before.
-While this may have seemed like a strange idea for a retailer, it was well received by our audience on social media, and allowed us to remain relevant in the minds of our consumers.
+For our Winter Blues campaign in 2020, 2021 and in 2022, for example, Game launched a digital music festival – that supported local musical talent while bringing entertainment to consumers who were stuck at home and using their social channels more than ever before.
+While this may have seemed like a strange idea for a retailer, it was well received by our audience on social media and allowed us to remain relevant in the minds of our consumers.
 Now customers are still enjoying musicians in our stores, they can now see them live.
 The theme has evolved along with the customers.

 Understand what consumers want

-In 2021, the landscape continues to shift, and we have seen many retailers returning to advertising via print mediums.
-A Game survey carried out in March this year found that more consumers are using leaflets to compare prices than Google search.
+In 2021, the landscape continued to shift, and we saw many retailers returning to advertising via print mediums.
+A Game survey carried out in March 2021 found that more consumers are using leaflets to compare prices than Google search.

 In line with this, investments into customer relationship management data collection became indispensable in enabling brands to customise their offering more effectively.
 For retail specifically, the pandemic had a massive effect on the customer’s budget.
 The March survey found that over half of respondents were bargain hunting more than they did in previous years, with 75% saying they wanted to save wherever they could – no matter the discount.
 One of the more surprising findings was that groceries became a more popular category than appliances for consumers redeeming Game’s Price Beat Promise – through which we commit to beating any price in the market on all items we stock.